lthms/FreeSpec/CONTRIBUTING.md

   (* ... *)
 ```

-As rule 1. is subjective, there are several acceptable way to format a
+As rule 1. is subjective, there are several acceptable ways to format a
 function declaration.

 ```coq